payu-india/CMS-Chatbot/reference/ParTner integration/onboarding-and-kyc-apis/e-sign-flow-apis/generate-merchant-agreement-for-e-sign-api.md

 ---
 This API is used to generate merchant agreements used while E-Sign PayU Service Agreement is generated and signed.

+> 📘 Prerequisite:
+>
+>
+>
+> All KYC docs and website has to be in approved state for the merchant.

 <PartnerKYCEnv />

 ## Request Headers